Sawali Vihir Bk

 Sawali Vihir Budruk is a village in Rahata taluka of Ahmednagar district in state of Maharashtra of India.

 Demographics

-Population of Sawali Vihir Bk. is 7115 of which males are 3575 and females are 3540.
+Population of Sawali Vihir Bk. is 7,115 of which males are 3,575 and females are 3,540.

 Economy

 Majority of the population is involved in farming.
 Business is also setting up due to proximity to Shirdi city.

 Transport

 Road

-Two state highways pass through village which connects Shirdi, Nashik, Mumbai, Ahmednagar and Pune.
+Two state highways pass through the village which connect Shirdi, Nashik, Mumbai, Ahmednagar and Pune.

 Rail

-Shirdi railway station is the nearest railway station to village.
+Shirdi railway station is the nearest railway station to the village.